jbeder/yaml-cpp/README.md

     * On OS X, you might use "Xcode" to generate an Xcode project
     * On a UNIX-y system, simply omit the option to generate a makefile

-  * yaml-cpp defaults to building a static library, but you may build a shared library by specifying `-DBUILD_SHARED_LIBS=ON`.
+  * yaml-cpp defaults to building a static library, but you may build a shared library by specifying `-DYAML_BUILD_SHARED_LIBS=ON`.

   * For more options on customizing the build, see the [CMakeLists.txt](https://github.com/jbeder/yaml-cpp/blob/master/CMakeLists.txt) file.